WINCHESTER

 The Prophet’s signed letter to the Church, written while he was in hiding,

-indicating the Finger Lakes location of Cumorah, was in fact published in the
+indicating the Finger Lakes location of Cumorah, was published in the

 same issue as the dubious